jjesse/security_podcasts/README.md

   - Can be found at: <https://thehackermind.com/>

   - From the website "an original podcast from ForAllSecure.
-It's the stories from the indviduals behind the hacks you've read about..."
+It's the stories from the individuals behind the hacks you've read about..."

 - Adopting Zero Trust